“So…how long do you think this will take?” And just like that, you find yourself facing the critical question of how to do agile estimation.

 You could just use your velocity as-is, assuming that you are absolutely correct in your estimation of how fast your team will move.
 That’s a highly risky strategy, since as the project is executed, the team may find that things go more slowly than originally thought, or more quickly.

-We use Mike Cohn’s multipliers from his book, “Agile Estimating and Planning.”
-He suggests wider ranges if you haven’t run any sprints for the project, with the range narrowing as you get more experience with how quickly the team can move.
+We use multipliers from the “cone of uncertainty,” which is a concept borrowed from traditional waterfall development and adopted to agile.
+Multipliers allow a wider range of time estimates if you haven’t run any sprints for the project, with the range narrowing as you get more experience with how quickly the team can move.

 - You’ve estimated the team’s velocity by breaking down stories into tasks and seeing how many story points fit into a sprint, and you’ve come up with 14 points.
 You’ll use the 0.6 and 1.6 multipliers since you have not run any sprints, for a range of 8.4 to 22.4.

 - You’ve decided to start the project and run two sprints to get an idea of what the team can do.
 In the first sprint they completed 5 story points, and in the second sprint they completed 15, for an average of 10.
 You’ll use the 0.8 and 1.25 multipliers for a range of 8 to 12.5.